nymtech/docs/content/mixnet/running-localnet.md

 Init the client:

-` ./target/release/nym-client init --id baby-yoda --directory http://localhost:8080`
+` ./target/release/nym-client init --id winston-smithnode --directory http://localhost:8080`

 Then run it:

-`./target/release/nym-client run --id baby-yoda`
+`./target/release/nym-client run --id winston-smithnode`

 For more info on developing with a running client, see the [client documentation](../mixnet/clients.md)